You Credit Score: How's Your FICO?

 Not just for qualifying

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Improving your score

-Is there any way to raise your FICO score?
-Because the FICO score is based on a lifetime of credit history, it is hard to change it quickly.
+What can you do to improve your FICO score?
+Unfortunately, not much.
+Because the score is based on a lifetime of credit history, it is difficult to significantly improve the score with quick fixes.
 (Of course you can and should appeal incorrect items on your credit report.)

-In order to improve your score, you must have the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the original FICO credit score, sells credit scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-Also available are helpful information and online tools that help you understand how to improve your credit score.
+In order to improve your FICO score, you've got to have the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the first FICO score, sells credit scores on its website: myFICO.com.
+For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and tools that help you improve your credit score.

 Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Want to know more about your credit score?
 Give us a call: (772) 252-6724.